 How Shipping Impacts Customer Service

 Is the delivery timely?
 Is the package damaged?
 Was the product shipped correctly?
-All of these questions point to the shipping experience and what customers consider when deciding whether the shipping experience was the best it could possibly be.
+All of these questions point to the fulfillment experience.

-Since you’re handing this duty over to another company to fulfill, you want to make sure the shipping process the fulfillment companies put into motion is one of high quality.
-If your customers have a bad shipping experience, you can’t point the finger at the fulfillment companies.
-You’re responsible for all aspects of the customer experience from start to finish, no matter who completes each portion of the order fulfillment.
+Since you’re handing this duty over to another company to fulfill, you want to make sure the process accurate and efficient.
+If your customers have a bad experience, you can’t point the finger at the fulfillment companies.
+Your reputation is at stake when you outsource to a 3PL, so choose wisely.

 Choosing a 3PL Provider

 If you choose to hire fulfillment companies and hand off these duties to another, you’ll want to choose a 3PL provider that is nothing short of exceptional.
 As you review your options, here are some factors to consider when choosing a 3PL provider: